danielbodnar/awesome-stars/BY-LANG.md

 ## Groovy

+- [jenkinsci/pipeline-examples](https://github.com/jenkinsci/pipeline-examples) - A collection of examples, tips and tricks and snippets of scripting for the Jenkins Pipeline plugin
 - [nubenetes/awesome-kubernetes](https://github.com/nubenetes/awesome-kubernetes) - A curated list of awesome references collected since 2018.
 - [nextflow-io/nextflow](https://github.com/nextflow-io/nextflow) - A DSL for data-driven computational pipelines
 - [openboxes/openboxes](https://github.com/openboxes/openboxes) - OpenBoxes is a supply chain management system designed to manage inventory and track stock movements for healthcare facilities.